 The very premise of CBM is that the asset’s health has degraded to a point that it can be detected by measuring a physically detectable condition.
 On the classic P-F curve, this point is referred to as the potential failure point, “P”.

-Depending on the condition measurement technique used, the asset health degradation can be detected earlier (or farther up the P-F curve).
+Depending on the condition measurement technique used, asset health degradation can be detected earlier (or farther up the P-F curve).
 For example, it is believed that ultrasonic sensors can detect rotating (or moving) asset problems the earliest (indicated by P1).

 Insights and outcomes are typically achieved through analysis of the condition data as follows:

-- Condition data is analysed by human machinery or asset health analysts.
+- Condition data is analyzed by human machinery or asset health analysts.
 Signal processing and visualization techniques have continued to improve to make this analysis easier, but the quality of the outcomes depends on the experience of the analyst and their intimate knowledge and understanding of the asset’s operation.

 - The analyst will typically define “baseline” values for one or more condition variables and observe the trend of divergence from the baseline to assess the degree to which asset health has degraded.
 Often, the analyst will define multiple baselines for the different operating modes or states of the asset’s operation.

 - An improved technique in online systems allows for alarms and alerts for divergence from baseline can be set and “triggers” based on asset operation state are set to capture more granular data.

 While CBM offers a significant advantage over time-based maintenance, it has the following limitations and challenges for widespread adoption and usefulness:

 - The need for human analysis requiring a high degree of expertise and understanding can be a limitation when monitoring several assets.